 The wands are available in either plastic or stainless steel.
 The stainless steel wand has a lot more durability and will last much longer.
 The higher quality pressure washers include a stainless steel wand.
 This item can be purchased separately.

-The Hose and Electrical Cord
+– The Hose and Electrical Cord

-The Hose Reel
+– The Hose Reel

-If there is breakage in any of the structural components such as the frame or handle the manufacturer will usually replace or repair the unit as long as it is under warranty.
-This is contingent on the unit not having been dropped, run over by a vehicle, etc. This warranty is generally for ninety days from the purchase date.
+If there is breakage in any of the structural components such as the frame or handle the manufacturer will usually replace or repair the power cleaner as long as it is under warranty.
+This is contingent on the washer not having been dropped, run over by a vehicle, etc. This warranty is generally for ninety days from the purchase date.
 All manufacturers should cover normal wear and tear on items such as the seals, hoses, valves, O-rings, nozzles, and lances for defects in workmanship for a period of ninety days.

 It is important to note a standard limited warranty is for a period of time – often one year from the purchase date.
 This warranty is void if the instructions in the users manual are not followed.
 There are just a couple manufacturers offering a standard limited warranty for two years.
 Additional warranties are available to extend the length of the warranty for a price, generally determined by the manufacturer.
-If the pressure washer is rented out for either commercial or industrial use the warranty period, don’t be surprised if the warranty automatically decreases to ninety days from purchase.
+If the electric washer is rented out for either commercial or industrial use the warranty period, don’t be surprised if the warranty automatically decreases to ninety days from purchase.
 Refer to what is stated in the user’s guide.

 When it comes to power, there are a few metrics to keep in mind: